 This means that if a provider’s rate is greater than the reimbursement rate, the provider must reduce the family’s cost of care, any difference owed, or credit issued (if monies are owed), by the additional amount received through the Differential Payment.
 Families will only pay the tuition difference, and any co-payment, if the total subsidy payment (reimbursement rate plus Differential Payment) does not cover the provider rate.
 Click links below to view documents.

-Training For Providers
+Grants Available For Providers